opencrvs/opencrvs.github.io/website/docs/system_overview/user_types/Registration_Agent_with_delegated_authority_1d0c54c5eebc4b6f8ce9f8d6c7524847.md

 ---
 id: registrationAgentDelAuth
-title: Registration Agent with delegated authority
+title: Registration agent with delegated authority
 ---

 This user type extends the Registration Agents permissions, as detailed above, to allow the Registration agent to (i) register vital events and (ii) issue a certificate with the digital signature of the Registrar, with the authority delegated by the Registrar themselves.